What is an esophageal diverticulum?

 Diverticulopexy with cricopharyngeal myotomy: Used to remove larger diverticula, this procedure involves turning the diverticular sac upside down and suspending it by suturing it to the esophageal wall.

 Diverticulectomy and cricopharyngeal myotomy: Diverticulectomy for the treatment of Zenker's diverticula has been performed for almost a century.
-Involving a complete excision of the diverticular sac, this procedure is recommended for diverticula greater than 4 centimeters in size.
+The procedure involves complete excision of the diverticular sac.

 Recently, Cleveland Clinic surgeons have improved the outcome of this procedure by adding the Heller myotomy laparoscopic approach to ensure the movement of food through the lower esophageal sphincter.